 Even in a group session, if a first responder still feels the need to be a guardian or that they are surrounded by those who cannot understand their situation, feelings of isolation and resistance can continue to manifest.
 Rather, engaging in a specialized recovery program that understands and is focused on the unique plights of first responders can create an effective community and atmosphere.
 This environment can help confront this complex and difficult recovery journey while allowing first responders to communicate in a language that is shared and understood by all.

 The unique position of first responders is best addressed in a community of understanding and motivated peers all working towards their own healing in many dimensions of their lives.
 Embracing the six dimensions of wellness in a specialized recovery program alongside professionals and peers can provide the sense of camaraderie needed to begin tackling addiction.
 These six dimensions are:

-Social Wellness: Embracing like-minded support groups, sponsors, role models, and learning to develop positive relationships while incorporating effective personal boundaries.
+Relationship Health: Embracing like-minded support groups, sponsors, role models, and learning to develop positive relationships while incorporating effective personal boundaries.

 Family Systems: Focuses on one’s immediate familial unit to develop healthy relationships, boundaries, and communication strategies while incorporating elements of accountability, honesty, and trust for the whole family.